qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 ## Changing Directory

 Now let's navigate around the file system a bit.
-To do this we will utilise the `cd` command.
+To do this, we will utilise the `cd` command.
 `change` `directory`
 `↓        ↓`